 Scale and prep all the ingredients.

 Place the onions in a food processor with 1 teaspoon of salt.
 Pulse between 15 and 20 times until the onions are chopped very finely but not watery.

-In a large bowl, wearing gloves, mix the onions and ground beef and one tablespoon of salt with your hands until homogenous.
+In a large bowl, wearing gloves, mix the onions, ground beef, ground lamb, and one tablespoon of salt with your hands until homogenous.
 Place the meat mixture in a large frying pan with 3 tablespoons of vegetable oil and cook over medium high heat.
 Mix from time to time and let the onions and meat release their water.
 Once the water starts to evaporate, add the pine nuts, allspice and cinnamon.
 Mix well.
 Cover and let it cook over medium heat until the pine nuts start turning golden and the onions and meat are completely cooked through.
 Taste and correct seasoning (you might need a little bit of additional salt).
 Place the cooked meat mixture in a sieve (or strainer) over a medium bowl and let all the oil drain out.
 Set aside.